vaurnramesh/data-engineering-bootcamp/practice-coding/README.md

 - Forked this repo and have set the upstream repo to fetch.

-Run `git fetch upstream` to get the latest changes from the upstream branch.git
+Run `git fetch upstream` to get the latest changes from the upstream branch.git and then run `git rebase upstream/main` to get the local changes in.